SynaSreng/SynaSreng.github.io/_pages/cv.md

 * Telecommunication Engineer (March-November, 2011):
   * Boral Corporation Co., Ltd, Cambodia
   * Duties Included:
-    * Study on Configuration of Huawei DBS3900 System
+    * Study and work on Configuration of Huawei DBS3900 System
     * Study and design location of GSM Antennas and Microwaves (AutoCAD drawing)
     * Document preparation

 * Electrical Engineer (June 2014-August 2019):
   * [Electricity of Cambodia (EDC), Cambodia](https://www.edc.com.kh/)
   * Duties Included:
+    * Work with procurement teams to evaluate technical proposals submitted by the consultant firms for grid modernization on transmission and distribution system
-    * Preparation and revision of electrical specification for medium voltage equipments
+    * Preparation and revision of electrical specification for medium voltage equipment
-    * Testing and commissioning of all electrical equipments
+    * Testing and commissioning of electrical equipments
     * Document preparation and project planning

 * A volunteer Reviewer (2020):